harvester/docs/docs/networking/harvester-network.md

 ### VLAN

-[Harvester network-controller](https://github.com/harvester/harvester-network-controller) leverages the [multus](https://github.com/k8snetworkplumbingwg/multus-cni) and [bridge](https://www.cni.dev/plugins/current/main/bridge/) CNI plugins to implement the VLAN.
+The [Harvester network-controller](https://github.com/harvester/harvester-network-controller) leverages the [multus](https://github.com/k8snetworkplumbingwg/multus-cni) and [bridge](https://www.cni.dev/plugins/current/main/bridge/) CNI plugins to implement the VLAN.

 Below is a use case of the VLAN in Harvester.

   ![](./assets/vlan-case.png)

-- Harvester network-controller uses a bridge for a node and a pair of veth for a VM to implement the VLAN.
-The bridge acts as a switch to forward the network traffic from or to VMs and the veth pair is like the connected ports between VMs and switch.
+- The Harvester network-controller uses a bridge for a node and a pair of veth for a VM to implement the VLAN.
+The bridge acts as a switch to forward the network traffic from or to VMs and the veth pair is like the connected ports between VMs and the switch.
 - VMs within the same VLAN can communicate with each other, while the VMs within different VLANs can't.
-- The external switch ports connected with the hosts or other devices(such as DHCP server) should be set as trunk or hybrid type and permit the specified VLANs.
+- The external switch ports connected to the hosts or other devices (such as the DHCP server) should be set as trunk or hybrid type and permit the specified VLANs.
 - Users can use VLAN with `PVID` (default 1) to communicate with any normal untagged traffic.

 ## Enabling VLAN in the Harvester UI

-Enable VLAN via going to **Setting > vlan** to enable VLAN and input a valid default physical NIC name for the VLAN.
+Enable VLAN via going to **Setting > vlan** and inputting a valid default physical NIC name for the VLAN.

 It is recommended to choose a separate NIC for the VLAN other than the one used for the management network (the one selected during the Harvester installation) for better network performance and isolation.